CaelanDever/Automated-Web-Application-Deployment-and-Monitoring/README.md

 <img width="461" alt="vsd" src="https://github.com/user-attachments/assets/2887867a-bf06-411a-b3c9-8761d468587e" />

-Phase 7: Scaling – Step 11: Add More Servers
-This step walks you through scaling your infrastructure by adding new Linode servers, configuring them, and using Ansible to deploy your application across these new servers in detail.

-Step 11: Add More Servers
-1. Create New Linode Servers
-Log in to Linode:

-Go to your Linode dashboard.
-Click Create > Linode.
-Configure Your New Linodes:

-Image: Select CentOS 9 Stream.
-Region: Choose the same region as your existing servers.
-Plan: Select the desired size (e.g., Shared CPU 1GB).
-Label: Name your servers (e.g., todo-app-server-3 and todo-app-server-4).
-Root Password: Set a secure password for the root user.
-Note the IP Addresses:

-Once created, note the public IP addresses of the new servers.
-These will be used in the Ansible inventory file.
 2. Prepare the New Servers

 Before using Ansible, ensure basic connectivity to the new servers.

 Access the New Servers via SSH: